andela/jstasker-lab/README.md

 The to-do list appliction may possess additional features such as:
   + Persisting the tasks to the browser's local storage.

+###Functionality
+**Adding tasks**
+  When the user clicks the 'Add' button after typing text into the input field, a new task is added to the task list and appears below the previous task.
+**Checking tasks**
+  When a task is clicked on, a line should be drawn across the text of the task (strikethrough).
+This indicates the task has been completed.
+**Unchecking tasks**
+  When a completed task is clicked, the strikethrough should be removed.
+This indicates the task has yet to be completed.
+**Task count**
+  Each time a new task is added, the 'remaining' task count should be updated.
+Each time a task is checked, the 'completed' task count should be updated.

 ###Constraints
 The to-do list application must meet the following constraints:
 **Technical Constraints**